Reviews You Can Rely On

 Should You Buy the Fox Racing Speedframe Pro?

 We spent weeks putting the Speedframe Pro through its paces and didn't find any issues with its performance.
-It's a comfortable, safe, feature-packed chunk of EPS that will last you for as long as you can avoid hitting the deck.
+It's a comfortable, safe, feature-packed piece of gear that will last you for as long as you can avoid hitting the deck.
 Fox clearly put in the work to create a well-rounded product.
 Several other helmets will put a considerably larger dent in your wallet for a similar level of performance, so we think the Speedframe Pro is a great buy.
-It has just about everything you could ask for in a comfortable, safe package, and it only gives up a few grams to its more-expensive counterparts.
+It has just about everything you could ask for in a comfortable package, and it only gives up a few grams to its more-expensive counterparts.
 Unless you're a gram counter hunting for the lightest kit available, the Speedframe is one of the best helmet options out there.

 What Other Mountain Bike Helmets Should You Consider?